-You know Agent Provocateur as the creators of bank account-busting lingerie and super sexy videos, but you may not know L’Agent, the less expensive lingerie collaboration from Penelope and Monica Cruz and AP.
+You might know Agent Provocateur as the creators of bank account-busting lingerie and super sexy videos, but you may not know L’Agent, the less expensive lingerie collaboration from Penelope and Monica Cruz and AP.
 It’s sexy, fun and in-your-face.
-(Price: $100 – $150)
+(Price: $100 – $150.)

 - They’re stoked you’re putting in effort and want to help you.
 Do not fear.
 You hold the power.

 - On that note, knowledge is power.
 Don’t go in without her size.

 - Remember to keep these three things in mind: comfort, colour and class.